mstark/eve_open_api/docs/MarketApi.md

 api_instance = EVEOpenAPI::MarketApi.new

-order_type = "all" # String | Filter buy/sell orders, return all orders by default.
+order_type = 'all' # String | Filter buy/sell orders, return all orders by default.
 If you query without type_id, we always return both buy and sell orders

 region_id = 56 # Integer | Return orders in this region

 opts = {
-  datasource: "tranquility", # String | The server name you would like data from
+  datasource: 'tranquility', # String | The server name you would like data from
-  if_none_match: "if_none_match_example", # String | ETag from a previous request.
+  if_none_match: 'if_none_match_example', # String | ETag from a previous request.
 A 304 will be returned if this matches the current ETag
   page: 1 # Integer | Which page of results to return
   type_id: 56 # Integer | Return orders only for this type
 }